winterochek/medium-clone/README.md

 # medium-clone
-#in_development
-Hi, its my pet-project - medium (clone obviously).
-I use open blog api https://api.realworld.io/api-docs/
+Hi, its my pet-project - medium.
+I use open blog api https://api.realworld.io/api-docs/ It is ready at https://64cf6d998bc4d03a6b651411--deft-treacle-e4162a.netlify.app/